How to Pass the CAT4 Level B Test in 2023 (Guide and Tips)

 Due to the length of the tests, each section is generally administered in separate sessions.

 The CAT4 Level B tests will initially generate a raw score.
-The raw score will state how many questions were answered correctly in each section.
+The raw score will state how many questions had correct answers in each section.

 These raw scores are then moderated into three different normative scores.
 These are generated using a comparison of students in the same age group.